 : Rated from 5 lbs and 19″ with 8″ bottom harness slots, it may not work for all newborns at birth.
 This seat will likely need a pool noodle to achieve a newborn recline.
 The crotch buckle depth is a bit long for a newborn and will likely need a small rolled receiving blanket to keep baby from slouching.

 : Rated from 5 lbs with 8″ bottom harness slots and a newborn insert, it may not work for all newborns at birth.
-The single recline line is sufficient for newborns and the straps were easy to get snug enough to pass the pinch test.
+Milestones produced starting late in 2014 now have a recline bubble to indicate the proper 30-40 degree recline range.

 Seats to skip:

 : Though rated from 5lbs, with 10″ bottom harness slots, this seat will not fit a newborn or young infant even when using the included infant insert.

 The safest seat is the one that fits your child, fits your vehicle, and can be used properly every time.
 If you decide to skip the infant seat and move straight to a convertible, we hope this guide will help you narrow down your choices to make a choice that will fit your brand new Little correctly from their very first ride.
 Read reviews of some of the seats listed above on our recommended seat list.